Leoš Janáček: 1873–1880: Education and early career

+1881–1899: Folkloristic work and early compositions

-He returned to Brno where, on 13 July 1881, he married his young pupil, Zdenka Schulzová.
+Janáček returned to Brno where, on 13 July 1881, he married his young pupil, Zdenka Schulzová.

 In 1881, Janáček founded and was appointed director of the organ school, and held this post until 1919, when the school became the Brno Conservatory.
 In the mid-1880s, Janáček began composing more systematically.
-Among other works, he created the Four male-voice choruses (1886), dedicated to Antonín Dvořák, and his first opera, Šárka (1887–88).
+Among other works, he created the Four male-voice choruses (1886), dedicated to Antonín Dvořák, and his first opera, Šárka (1887–1888).
 During this period he began to collect and study folk music, songs and dances.
 In the early months of 1887, he sharply criticized the comic opera The Bridegrooms, by Czech composer Karel Kovařovic, in a Hudební listy journal review: "Which melody stuck in your mind?
 Which motif?
 Is this dramatic opera?
 No, I would write on the poster: 'Comedy performed together with music', since the music and the libretto aren't connected to each other".
 Janáček's review apparently led to mutual dislike and later professional difficulties when Kovařovic, as director of the National Theatre in Prague, refused to stage Janáček's opera Jenůfa.

 From the early 1890s, Janáček led the mainstream of folklorist activity in Moravia and Silesia, using a repertoire of folk songs and dances in orchestral and piano arrangements.
-Many of the tunes he used had been recorded by him but a second source was Xavera Běhálková who sent him 70 to 100 tunes that she had gathered from around the Haná region of central Morovia.
+Many of the tunes he used had been recorded by him but a second source was Xavera Běhálková who sent him 70 to 100 tunes that she had gathered from around the Haná region of central Moravia.

 Most of his achievements in this field were published in 1899–1901 though his interest in folklore would be lifelong.
 His compositional work was still influenced by the declamatory, dramatic style of Smetana and Dvořák.
 He expressed very negative opinions on German neo-classicism and especially on Wagner in the Hudební listy journal, which he founded in 1884.
 The death of his second child, Vladimír, in 1890 was followed by an attempted opera, Beginning of the Romance (1891) and the cantata Amarus (1897).